scaleoutsystems/fedn/docs/studio.rst

 Studio
 ===============

 FEDn Studio is a web-based tool for managing and monitoring federated learning experiments.
-It provides a user-friendly interface for creating and managing federated learning experiments, monitoring the progress of training, and visualizing the results.
+It provides a user-friendly interface for monitoring the progress of training and visualizing the results.

 Getting started
 ---------------